William Shatner, TV's Capt. Kirk, blasts into space

 VAN HORN, Texas (AP) — Hollywood’s Captain Kirk, 90-year-old William Shatner, blasted into space Wednesday in a convergence of science fiction and science reality, reaching the final frontier aboard a ship built by Jeff Bezos’ Blue Origin company.

-The “Star Trek” hero and three fellow passengers soared to an estimated 66 miles (106 kilometers) over the West Texas desert in the fully automated capsule and then safely parachuted to the desert floor in a flight that lasted just over 10 minutes.
+The “Star Trek” actor and three fellow passengers hurtled to an altitude of 66.5 miles (107 kilometers) over the West Texas desert in the fully automated capsule, then safely parachuted back to Earth in a flight that lasted just over 10 minutes.

-“That was unlike anything they described,” Shatner said at the capsule descended toward Earth.
+“What you have given me is the most profound experience,” an exhilarated Shatner told Bezos after climbing out of the hatch, the words spilling from him in a soliloquy almost as long as the flight.
+“I hope I never recover from this.
+I hope that I can maintain what I feel now.
+I don’t want to lose it.”

+He said that going from the blue sky to the utter blackness of space was a moving experience: “In an instant you go, `Whoa, that’s death.’
+That’s what I saw.”

-Sci-fi fans reveled in the opportunity to see the man best known as the stalwart Capt.
-James T. Kirk of the starship Enterprise boldly go where no star of American TV has gone before.
+Sci-fi fans reveled in the opportunity to see the man best known as the brave and principled commander of the starship Enterprise boldly go where no star of American TV has gone before.
+The internet went wild, with Trekkies quoting favorite lines from Kirk, including, “Risk: Risk is our business.
+That’s what this starship is all about.”

-Shatner said ahead of the countdown that he planned to spend his approximately three minutes of weightlessness gazing down at Earth, his nose pressed against the capsule’s windows.

-“The only thing I don’t want to see is a little gremlin looking back at me,” he joked, referring to the plot of his 1963 “Twilight Zone” episode titled “Nightmare at 20,000 Feet.”

-Bezos is a huge “Star Trek” fan — the Amazon founder had a cameo as an alien in one of the later “Star Trek” movies — and Shatner rode free as his invited guest.
+“This is a pinch-me moment for all of us to see Capt.
+James Tiberius Kirk go to space,” Blue Origin launch commentator Jacki Cortese said before liftoff.
+She said she, like so many others, was drawn to space by shows like “Star Trek.”

+NASA sent best wishes ahead of the flight, tweeting: “You are, and always shall be, our friend.”

-The blastoff brought priceless star power to Bezos’ spaceship company, given its built-in appeal to baby boomers, celebrity watchers and space enthusiasts.
+The flight brought priceless star power to Bezos’ space-tourism business, given its built-in appeal to baby boomers, celebrity watchers and space enthusiasts.
 Shatner starred in TV’s original “Star Trek” from 1966 to 1969, back when the U.S. was racing for the moon, and went on to appear in a string of “Star Trek” movies.

+Bezos is a huge “Star Trek” fan — the Amazon founder had a cameo as an alien in one of the later movies — and Shatner rode free as his invited guest.

+As a favor to Bezos, Shatner took up into space some “Star Trek” tricorders and communicators — sort of the iPhones of the future — that Bezos made when he was a 9-year-old Trekkie.
+Bezos said his mother had saved them for 48 years.

 The flight comes as the space tourism industry finally takes off, with passengers joyriding aboard ships built and operated by some of the richest men in the world.

-Virgin Galactic’s Richard Branson led the way by riding into space in his own rocket ship in July, followed by Bezos nine days later on Blue Origin’s first flight with a crew.
-Elon Musk’s SpaceX made its first private voyage in mid-September, though without Musk aboard.
+Virgin Galactic’s Richard Branson went into space in his own rocket ship in July, followed by Bezos nine days later on Blue Origin’s first flight with a crew.
+Elon Musk’s SpaceX made its first private voyage in mid-September, though without Musk on board.

 Last week, the Russians launched an actor and a film director to the International Space Station for a movie-making project.

-“We’re just at the beginning, but how miraculous that beginning is.
-How extraordinary it is to be part of that beginning,” Shatner said in a Blue Origin video posted on the eve of his flight.
+Blue Origin said it plans one more passenger flight this year and several more in 2022.
+Sounding like the humane and idealistic Captain Kirk himself, the company said its goal is to “democratize space.”

-Shatner strapped in alongside Audrey Powers, a Blue Origin vice president and former space station flight controller for NASA, and two paying customers: Chris Boshuizen, a former NASA engineer who co-founded a satellite company, and Glen de Vries of a 3D software company.
+Shatner strapped in alongside Audrey Powers, a Blue Origin vice president and former space station flight controller for NASA, and two paying customers: Chris Boshuizen, a former NASA engineer, and Glen de Vries of a 3D software company.
 Blue Origin would not divulge the cost of their tickets.

-Shatner milked his upcoming flight for laughs last week at New York Comic Con.
-The actor said Blue Origin informed him he would be the oldest guy in space.

-“I don’t want to be known as the oldest guy in space.
-I’m bloody Captain Kirk!” he exclaimed.
-Then he stammered in a faux-panicky voice: “Captain Kirk, going where no man … I’m going what?
-Where am I going?”
+The flight brought to 597 the number of humans who have flown in space.

+“Today’s launch is a testimony to the power of the imagination, and we should not lose sight of that power,” University of Rochester astrophysicist Adam Frank said in an email.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.